chrisboo/cueclick/README.md

         - Google Drive API
         - Google Picker API
    - Update the code with the respective client key and API key (meaning the code in `homePage.js` which is in the `js` folder
+   - Go to the terminal/command line, and type in the following commands:
+        - `npm install express`
+        - `npm install express-static`
+        - `npm install socket.io`
    - To run the code, go to the terminal and type `node server.js` (make sure you are in the correct directory, i.e. the `assets` folder)
    - Go to `localhost:8000` to see the result on your desktop
    - Now, you can also go to your mobile phone, and enter the corresponding ipv4 address,